| Article is © Bill Davidson

 room at CBS immediately lied about how great I was.
 Then they offered

+me the role.
 "It was just a half-hour pilot.
 I rang up one

 friend and asked him what were the gambling odds on such a TV pilot